 During a repair session on Koh Samui island in Thailand he met Simone from Holland, who was living in Malaysia producing TV shows.
 Their relationship clicked and 6 months later they flew to Las Vegas and got married.
 To honor the cliché, they went on a honeymoon to Maldives and were promptly offered a job in the diving centre.
 Initially the two had a great time in Maldives, apart from their dealings with the management.
 The job soon became a bureaucratic nightmare: the paper trail became longer and the future prospects in the area more limited.
 Political unrest saw the chances of the advent of technical diving grind to a halt.
 Further conflict with management saw them return to Thailand.

-He has been diving in Fiji, Bonaire, Egypt, Tenerife, Thailand, France, Sri Lanka, Australia, Indonesia and Scotland.
-Ben can teach all tech courses in 5 different languages.
-He is a technical Diving instructor Trainer for PADI, SSI, TDI and IART for all levels and his highest level is IT for CCR Cave Level IV.
-Ben’s CCR expertise are the Megalodon, The Pathfinder and the Poseidon MKVI (MKVI down to 60 meters).
+Ben personally has been diving in Fiji, Maldives, Taiwan, Bonaire, Egypt, Tenerife, Thailand, France, Sri Lanka, Australia, Indonesia and Scotland.
+Ben can teach all tech courses in 5 different languages – DUTCH, ENGLISH, FRENCH, SPANISH, GERMAN.
+He is a technical Diving instructor Trainer for PADI, SSI, TDI and IART for all levels and his highest level is IT for CCR Cave Level IV mixed gas.
+Ben’s CCR expertise are the JJ CCR, Megalodon, The Pathfinder and the Poseidon MKVI and 7 (MKVI down to 60 meters).

 The company’s passion is contagious and every week they receive job applications of diving professionals wanting to join their ranks.
-Ben Reymenants is sponsored by Fourth Element, O’Three, Diving solutions, Apeks, AUNOC torches and liquivision dive computers.
+Ben Reymenants is test subject for Poseidon, has written several TDI manuals and is sponsored by Fourth Element, O’Three, Diving solutions, Apeks, AUNOC torches and liquivision dive computers.